matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Lobby.jpg)

-The Nanome Lobby allows is where users can sign into an account or sign up.
+The Nanome Lobby is where users can sign into an account or sign up.
 By toggling the 'Remember Me' button, users can automatically be signed in the next time they start Nanome.
 Users can also start the tutorial by selecting 'Start Tutorial'.

 ### Creating an Account

 ![](/assets/navigating-page/Lobby-Signup.jpg)

-In order to create an account an email address is required.
+An email address is required to create a Nanome account

 **Terms & Conditions**: https://nanome.ai/terms/